khadas/khadas_docs/linux/source/vim4/BootIntoUpgradeMode.md

 3. Refer this [guide](SetupSerialTool.html) to setup your serial tool for VIM4.
 4. Power-on VIM4.
 5. Hit `SPACE` key at the moment of bootup to stop autoboot.
 This step will let VIM4 boot into U-Boot Mode.
-6. Type `run update` in the terminal of U-Boot as below..
+6. Type `run update` in the terminal of U-Boot as below.

 </div>
 </div>